One of the most common questions that parents have is this: When do I start teaching my child about money?

 Finally, make sure that you have financial discussions in your home.
 My husband and I talk about our financial plans in front of our son, and debate the merits of different uses of our money.
 We also make it a point to help our son comparison shop by looking at online prices as well as in-store prices (something for those who are a little older).

-If your child hears your positive discussions about money, from paying down debt to saving for retirement to giving to charitable causes like Save1.com that provide healthy meals to malnourished children, he or she will be more interested at a younger age.
+If your child hears your positive discussions about money, from paying down debt to saving for retirement to giving to charitable causes, he or she will be more interested at a younger age.
 Include your child, and this will be one of the greatest teaching tools available to you.

 When do you think you should teach children about money?